Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/overview/essay.md

 *Unicode history, compatibility, and standards-facing discussion*

-Unicode questions around SignWriting keep returning, and they are too important to leave scattered across old proposals, isolated notes, memory, email threads, and side remarks in unrelated public documents.
+Unicode questions around SignWriting keep returning, and they are too important to leave scattered across proposals, notes, meeting records, implementation practice, and side remarks in unrelated documents.

-This series is organized as a small set of outward-facing briefing documents:
+The materials are organized around four reader needs:

 - developers need practical implementation guidance
 - historians and standards readers need chronology and official references